technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 06/Lab06.md

     Close the Trigger phrases pane.

-10. Add a Message node and enter the text, !!I can help with questions related to time-off!!**.
+10. Add a Message node and enter the text, !!I can help with questions related to time-off!!.

     ![](./media/image21.png)